drslump/Protobuf-PHP/ext/README.md

 While the Protobuf-PHP library already provides a _frontend_ to the functions provided by the extension, it might be desirable for some extreme use cases, to bypass it completely and use directly the extension.

+Note that since the primary use case is to be wrapped by an _user land_ class, the API design is very simple and more importantly, it does not check in detail the arguments given to the functions.
+If you access the exposed functions directly be extra carefull when feeding them arguments to make sure they work as intended.

 > To allow the implementation of a _lazy decoding_ scheme, just define nested message fields as having a binary type.
 The decoder will return the original encoded string without further